x3dom/x3dom/doc/guide/components.rst

     * ajax request caching not really supported

-Benefits of this approach:
+When to use this method:

-    * none
+    * never

 Creating your own components